amnh/phylocaml/README.md

 Typing 'make' will initiate native and bytecode compilation of the Phylocaml library.
 After building, 'make install' will do a findlib installation.
-To generate the ocamldoc API documentation, use 'make docs'.
+To generate the ocamldoc API documentation, use 'make phylocaml.html'.

 To remove Phylocaml type 'make uninstall' or it can be done directly via the findlib command, 'ocamlfind remove phylocaml'.